webpack/webpack.js.org/src/content/configuration/dev-server.md

 ## `devServer.http2`

-`boolean`
+`boolean: false`

 Serve over HTTP/2 using [spdy](https://www.npmjs.com/package/spdy).
 This option is ignored for Node 10.0.0 and above, as spdy is broken for those versions.
-The dev server will migrate over to Node's built-in HTTP/2 once Express supports it.
+The dev server will migrate over to Node's built-in HTTP/2 once [Express](https://expressjs.com/) supports it.

-If this option is not explicitly set to `false`, it will default to `true` when using HTTPS.
-When this option is enabled but the server is unable to serve over HTTP/2, the server defaults to HTTPS.
+If `devServer.http2` is not explicitly set to `false`, it will default to `true` when [`devServer.https`](#devserverhttps) is enabled.
+When `devServer.http2` is enabled but the server is unable to serve over HTTP/2, the server defaults to HTTPS.

 HTTP/2 with a self-signed certificate: